 Please click on this link to visit the digital representation of the exhibition.

-To download and to read the publication published on the occasion of the exhibition, please click here
+To download and to read the publication published on the occasion of the exhibition, please click here.

 GRAPHIC DESIGN:

-Franziska Bauer and Rebekka Weihofen
+by Franziska Bauer and Rebekka Weihofen

 EXHIBITION TEAM: